Entertainment Industries & Technology

 A degree in MSUM’s Entertainment Industries and Technology will provide you a diverse, rigorous and realistic experience in the entertainment industry from back office to center stage.
 Through comprehensive study of the industry, you’ll learn how different skills in entertainment intersect.
 You’ll also learn how to apply your strengths and passions to one or more areas of specialization from dedicated faculty who enjoy careers in entertainment.

 MSUM’s 30-year history of offering entertainment-related programs began in music industry and has evolved into the School of Entertainment Industries & Technology (SoEIT).
-We’ve continually respond to the needs of our students in relation to the direction the industry is moving.
-Our award-winning faculty bring years of relevant experience to their teaching and are actively involved in music, event, and post production, and entertainment management.
+We’ve continually responded to the needs of our students in relation to the direction the industry is moving.
+Our award-winning faculty bring years of relevant experience to their teaching and are actively involved in music, event, post production, and entertainment management.

-You’ll have the opportunity to experience state-of-the-art recording facilities and performing spaces as early as your freshman year through your studies, participation in student organizations and mentorship by experienced faculty.
+You’ll have the opportunity to experience state-of-the-art recording facilities and performing spaces as early as your freshman year through your studies, participation in student organizations, and mentorship by experienced faculty.